Rooparam

 Rooparam Dhandev is an Indian politician from Rajasthan.
-He is elected Member of 15th Rajasthan Legislative Assembly from Jaisalmer constituency in Rajasthan.
+He was elected Member of 15th Rajasthan Legislative Assembly from Jaisalmer constituency in Rajasthan.
 He was ex-Chief Engineer from PHED in Rajasthan.
 He is an Indian National Congress politician in Rajasthan.

 Personal life

 Rooparam Dhandev was born to Chaukharam and hails from Chelak in Jaisalmer district.
 He did B.E.
 (Civil) from M.B.M Engineering College in the year 1980.
 On 30 November 1975, he married Jatna Devi.
 They have six daughters and a son together.

 Political career

 In the 2013 Rajasthan Legislative Assembly elections, Rooparam contested as an Indian National Congress candidate but was defeated by Bharatiya Janta Party's Chhotu Singh.
-But he was able to win in the 2019 elections defeating Sansingh Bhati of BJP.
-He is the MLA from Jaisalmer.
+But he was able to win in the 2018 elections defeating Sansingh Bhati of BJP.
+He is former MLA from Jaisalmer.In the 2023 Rajasthan Legislative Assembly elections, Rooparam contested as an Indian National Congress candidate but was defeated by Bharatiya Janta Party's Chhotu Singh.

 He along with District Collector Namit Mehta, inaugurated the 2019 Desert Festival.